Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-5.md

     | otherwise = x:replicate' (n-1) x
 ```

-We return an empty list if n \< 0, otherwise, call replicate with n - 1
+We return an empty list if n < 0, otherwise, call replicate with n - 1
 and the same x prepended to it.

 As another note, since Num does not conform to Ord, we have to ask for
 both of them.

-Let\'s implement `take`.
+Let's implement `take`.

 ```hs
 take' :: (Num i, Ord i) => i -> [a] -> [a]